benfielding74/apprentice-portfolio/content/posts/devops-presentation/index.md

 ![slide6](Slide6.jpeg)
 *fig 6: Slide 6 of the powerpoint*

 Transcript:
-BARRINGTON BROOK: Yep.
+BARRINGTON: Yep.
 So as a developer I went to ensure that my deployments work in the same way every time so that our site is always available and reliable for user.
 You may have noticed the general trend of reliability and availability and infrastructure as code.
 These are some of the core DevOps practices with regards to what Terraform actually is is.
 It's essentially a program.
 Where they need to be West or any other cloud platform we can set-up and configure all of the infrastructure within the browser console, but this might be a time consuming process and we might not set-up the infrastructure in the same way each time.
 So we use this tool Terraform to deliver infrastructure as code which allows us to automate building our infrastructure and makes the configuration storable, repeatable and shareable.
 If you look at this little box here, there's some code saying resource AWS instance Web server.
 Yes, alongside lots of other curd when run will basically just allow us to access an EC2 instance to use as a web server.
 In the end of US cloud, so we don't have to buy a computer, we have to buy a server.
 I set it up, we just type this code in, run it and then it'll automatically appear within our platform.